 e.
 Joint Secretary

-The third level in administration of a ministry is the joint secretary who assists the additional secretary.
+The third level in the administration of a ministry is the joint secretary who assists the additional secretary.
 In the division, he is the second in command to the additional secretary.
 The orders are circulated through the additional secretary, and the joint secretary is responsible for the whole wing.

 f.
 Deputy Secretary